 If you’re flying long-haul you can pre-order baby meals with your airline.
 I wrote more tips and tricks in my post on flying with a baby.
 They will also provide you with spoons and forks, so you don’t need to bring your own.

 Babies keep losing their pacifiers and when they’re older they love to throw them, so if you want to avoid cleaning them every 10 seconds get a leash.
-I tested many and I stand by these ones we pretty much use exclusively after others kept breaking constantly.
+I tested many and I stand by these ones we pretty much use them exclusively after others kept breaking constantly.

 Travel stroller – This one comes as a necessity because while baby carrier or sling is useful and necessary in some places, a stroller is a life-saver for extended periods of time.